 The soil along the pipeline route was found to be typically fine to medium grained quartz sand, with various colours and amounts of organic matter.
 Some areas had sandy clay horizons and iron-rich mottling.
-The pipeline route is known to have at least moderate potential to encounter actual and potential acid sulfate soils (AASS and PASS).
+The pipeline route is known to have at least moderate potential to encounter actual and potential acid sulfate soils (AASS and PASS) (see Figure 4).
 As the groundwater level is relatively high and there are organic-rich and / or potentially sulphurous soils present along the pipeline route, all areas apart from the Tamala Limestone are considered to present a high to moderate risk of encountering acid sulfate soils (ASS), especially areas underlain by swamp, estuaries and the soils of the Guildford Formation.

-An investigation for acid sulfate soils was undertaken along the pipeline route between Hopelands Road and the Serpentine River in May, November and December 2008 in accordance with the
+An investigation for acid sulfate soils was undertaken along the pipeline route between Hopelands Road and the Serpentine River in May, November and December 2008 in accordance with the Draft Identification and investigation of Acid Sulfate Soils (Department of Environment 2006) by digging 53 test pits and 13 boreholes.
+Soil pH did not indicate the presence of AASS in this section of the pipeline.